 So how do you safely use a nebulizer to get your life back…

-Nebulizers help asthma sufferers to treat it anytime.
+Nebulizers help asthma sufferers at anytime.
 If you suffer with wheezing or shortness of breath and asthma has been diagnosed by a physician, this product may be for you.
-It is small, portable, and powerful enough to stop most episodes.
+It is small, portable, and powerful enough to stop most asthma episodes.

 Nebulizers comes as a unit that includes an air compressor, a medication cup, mouthpiece and tubing.
 You can follow the manufacturer’s instruction for correct assembly.
 These units usually have one button and are usually easy to operate.